Deepakbharti76/trishul-crm/README.md

 - Sessions are stored server-side (`JSESSIONID` cookie) — the frontend never handles a token directly
 - Passwords are hashed with **BCrypt**
+- Session cookie is `HttpOnly`, `Secure`, `SameSite=None`, and served first-party in production via a Vercel rewrite proxy (`vercel.json`) so it works reliably across all browsers, including Incognito and Safari
 - All list/CRUD endpoints validate input with Jakarta Bean Validation and return field-level error messages on `400`
 - Role checks are enforced at the API layer, not just in the UI